“He will join us or die!”

 In this article, we’ll talk about the ROI of creating a brand voice, how you can make one, and how to make sure your team gets the most out of it.

 Increase leads by 97% with buyer persona research

-Messaging built on strong buyer persona research can have a profound effect on your ROI when done consistently and with the right voice.
+Messaging built on strong buyer persona research can profoundly affect your ROI when done consistently and with the right voice.
 Study after study shows improvements in email marketing, web-traffic conversion rates, marketing-generated revenue, and site visit duration.

 - Skytap saw an increase of 97% in leads from online marketing.

 - NetProspex got a 171% increase in marketing-generated revenue.